This post may contain affiliate links. Please read our disclosure policy.

 Step 3.
 Pressure Cook

 Step 4.
-Quick Release
+Quick Release and Stir

 Once the timer goes off, carefully do a “manual” or “quick release” by turning the valve to “Venting.”
 When all the pressure has been released, take off the lid and remove the bay leaves.

-Give everything a good stir, then taste and adjust the salt and pepper if needed.
-Spoon the goulash into bowls and top with grated Parmesan, shredded mozzarella, or fresh parsley—whatever you love!
+Spoon the goulash into bowls and top with grated Parmesan, shredded mozzarella, or fresh parsley—whatever your family loves.
+Serve hot and enjoy!

-How to serve this Goulash Instant Pot Recipe
+How to Serve this Goulash Instant Pot Recipe

 This American Goulash is a hearty, comforting meal on its own, but a few simple additions can take it to the next level!